-1. Students will have twenty minutes to listen to the videos their classmates created on Flipgrid.
+1. Students will have fifteen minutes to listen to the videos their classmates created on Flipgrid.
 While listening, they should be preparing to summarize the dominant viewpoint they heard from their classmates.

-2. When twenty minutes have elapsed, we will head to PollEverywhere, where students will respond to these questions:
+2. When fifteen minutes have elapsed, we will head to PollEverywhere, where students will respond to these questions: